DonaldAadithiyan/YT-analytics/README.md

 ## 📖 Overview

 Predicting video performance metrics (views, likes, comments) can help creators and analysts understand what content performs well.
-We use data from the YouTube Data API and train a multi-output regression model (LightGBM) to forecast future values.
+We use data from the YouTube Data API and train a multi-output regression models and blend the results to forecast future values.

 ---